A report by the Global Innovation Index 2022 revealed that several African economies are among the top 100 most innovative countries worldwide.

-In a recent report released on Monday, February 20, the Global Innovation Index 2022 revealed that several African economies have made it into the top 100 most innovative countries in the world.
-Despite the challenges posed by the COVID-19 pandemic, a number of Sub-Saharan African countries showed impressive performance in innovation, with Mauritius taking the lead in the region.
+Despite the COVID-19 challenges, a number of Sub-Saharan African countries showed impressive performance in innovation, with Mauritius taking the lead in the region.

-The country’s WIOCC, a tech company, received $200 million in venture capital which is being utilized to expand Africa’s digital infrastructure by increasing connectivity and open access data centers.
+The country’s WIOCC, a tech company, received $200 million in venture capital, to expand Africa’s digital infrastructure by increasing connectivity and open access data centers.

-In terms of global rankings, Switzerland remained the most innovative economy in the world for the 12th year in a row, followed by the United States, Sweden, the United Kingdom, and the Netherlands.
+In terms of global rankings, Switzerland is still the most innovative economy in the world for the 12th year in a row.
+The United States was second, then Sweden, the United Kingdom, and the Netherlands.

-China, the world’s second-largest economy, struggled to make it to the top ten innovators.
-Turkey and India entered the top 40 for the first time, while Indonesia, Uzbekistan, and Pakistan were listed as Innovation Achievers for the first time ever, ranking 75th, 82nd, and 87th, respectively.
+China, the world’s second-largest economy, struggled to make it to the top most innovative countries worldwide.
+Turkey and India entered the top 40 for the first time, while Indonesia, Uzbekistan, and Pakistan were among Innovation Achievers for the first time ever, ranking 75th, 82nd, and 87th, respectively.